Whether you're looking for a creamy alternative to cow or plant-based milk or trying out a vegan diet, oat milk is a

 - Overnight oats: You can get meta with overnight oats by using oat milk as the liquid to soak your oats and other ingredients in for a ready-to-eat breakfast.

-- Oatmeal chocolate chip cookie bars: This is McDonald's recipe for vegan bars.
+- Oatmeal chocolate chip cookie bars: This is McDonald's great recipe for vegan bars.
 It uses both a plant-based milk (so the oat milk works great here) and aquafaba, the leftover liquid from a can of chickpeas.

 - Gingerbread pancakes: Moist, fluffy, and made with healthy whole grains, you can use oat milk in this recipe.

 - Vegan Mac and Cheeze: Try substituting the almond milk in this recipe with less expensive oat milk.

 McDonald has a cookbook, "Vegan Comfort Cooking," which includes 75 recipes with several opportunities to test drive your oat milk.